 In 2021, we developed an ESG governance system that involves continuous dialogue between the various bodies to overseeing and managing Sustainability integration.

 Sustainable management cannot be achieved without adequate training and information: this is why a first training module for the Board of Directors and Sustainability Committee was organised in the last quarter of 2021.

 The Bank's Code of Ethics outlines the values and principles of conduct, policies and regulations governing the Bank's activities and applies to each person operating or representing the Bank directly or indirectly, contributing to the implementation of corporate social responsibility.

-The BPS Group frames its sustainability reporting by linking its material issues to the SDGs of reference.
+The BPS Group frames its sustainability reporting by linking its material issues to 12 SDGs of the 17 reference SDGs.

 The 2030 Agenda for Sustainable Development is an action program for people, the planet and prosperity, signed in September 2015 by the governments of the 193 UN member countries, which encompasses 17 Sustainable Development Goals (SDGs).